tkugimot/SoftwareEngineerChallenge/task2/README.md

 Each service receives many kinds of logs such as app logs, access logs and system logs from production servers.
 Use Fluentd to unify these logs and send it to Kafka servers.

-It must keep these logs in each local storage unless sending logs succeed.
+It must keep these logs in each local storage for 1 year for future use.

 [Fluentd](https://www.fluentd.org/) is an open source data collector for unified logging layer.